bilalmkhan/bilalmkhan.github.io/about-me.md

 permalink: /about-me/
 ---

 Hi, my name is Bilal.
-I am a Google Cloud Certified Professional Data Engineer.
-I have more than three years of industry experience working in data analytics.
+I am a [Google Cloud Certified Professional Data Engineer](https://googlecloudcertified.credential.net/profile/2655b7c60bfa2929c649b958843d73de46a50e6c).
 I live in Toronto, Ontario.

 Most recently, I was a Data Science Fellow at the [Insight Data Science Fellowship Program](https://insightfellows.com/data-science).
 Prior to moving to Canada, I worked as a Data Scientist on contract at Microsoft in Seattle.